Ali-Sid/portable-portfolio/public/content/Experience.md

 - Badges:
   - Full-Stack Developer [blue]
 - List Items:
-  - In my current role at Bizowl, I'm responsible for building dynamic portals catering to our admin, client, and partner needs.
+  - At Bizowl, I was responsible for building dynamic portals catering to our admin, client, and partner needs as well as enhancing the user experience of the main website.
   - These portals aim to streamline and automate critical business processes, enhancing overall efficiency and user experience.
-  - My work involves full-stack development, from designing user interfaces to implementing robust back-end functionalities.
+  - My work involves full-stack development, from designing user interfaces to implementing robust back-end functionalities to deploying it on serverless service.
   - Collaborating closely with cross-functional teams, I ensure that our solutions meet the evolving requirements of our stakeholders.
   - This role presents exciting challenges and opportunities for continuous learning, aligning perfectly with my career goals in web development.